Ecommerce Mergers and Acquisitions: Consulting and Due Diligence

 The Due Diligence Process

 Some processes require an entire ecosystem.
-Ecosystem modeling allows for you to project different systems interacting at once in real-time.
-Such systems can include logistics, sales, warehouses, business operations, or marketing assets.
+Ecosystem modeling allows you to project different systems interacting at once in real-time.
+Such systems can include logistics, sales, warehouses, business operations, or digital marketing assets.

 Key Performance Indicators